BKFighter/LPMs/README.md

+Warning!
+Any code that you contribute to the LilCoders source is owned by LilCoders!
 # What are LPMs?

 They are addons for LilCoders that are not built in features at the moment but can be added with the plugin function.